WebXR

-WebXR Device API is a Web application programming interface (API) that describes support for accessing augmented reality and virtual reality devices, such as the HTC Vive, Oculus Rift, Oculus Quest, Google Cardboard, HoloLens, Magic Leap or Open Source Virtual Reality (OSVR), in a web browser.
+WebXR Device API is a Web application programming interface (API) that describes support for accessing augmented reality and virtual reality devices, such as the HTC Vive, Oculus Rift, Meta Quest, Google Cardboard, HoloLens, Apple Vision Pro, Android XR-based devices, Magic Leap or Open Source Virtual Reality (OSVR), in a web browser.
 The WebXR Device API and related APIs are standards defined by W3C groups, the Immersive Web Community Group and Immersive Web Working Group.
 While the Community Group works on the proposals in the incubation period, the Working Group defines the final web specifications to be implemented by the browsers.

 WebVR was an experimental Web API that was only capable of representing virtual reality and was superseded by WebXR.

 History

 WebVR API was first conceived in spring 2014 by Vladimir Vukićević from Mozilla.
 The API's contributors include Brandon Jones(Google), Boris Smus and others from the Mozilla team.
 On March 1, 2016, the Mozilla VR team and the Google Chrome team announced the version 1.0 release of the WebVR API proposal.
 The resulting API refactoring brought many improvements to WebVR.

 The latest WebXR Device API Working Draft was last published in February 2022.
 The editors of the specification currently are from Google and Meta.
-Other members from Mozilla, Microsoft, Samsung Electronics and Apple, as well as varies startups and invited experts have input in the future of the specification.
+Other members from Mozilla, Microsoft, Samsung Electronics and Apple, as well as various startups and invited experts have input in the future of the specification.
 All of the discussions of the specifications are public on GitHub.

+Notable updates include enhanced AR capabilities, improved performance, and broader device support.
+The ongoing efforts focus on standardizing and advancing the WebXR API, providing developers with the necessary tools and resources to create immersive web experiences.

 In 2018, the WebXR Device API superseded WebVR, being designed for both augmented reality, virtual reality devices and the possible future realities and devices.
 WebVR was implemented in Firefox and Chromium-based browsers before being deprecated and removed.
 On September 24, 2018, the Immersive Web Working Group became official.